YassinEldeeb/fire-framework/README.md

 ---------

-Imagine earning $100,000 a year, having your taxes at a low 0-10% rate and living on just $1,000 per month.
+Hypothetically, imagine earning $100,000 a year, having your taxes at a low 0-10% rate and living on just $1,000 per month.
 This strategy means that for every month you work, you're saving enough to sustain yourself for almost seven months.
 Over a couple of years, this could equate to nearly 14 years' worth of living expenses, do you understand how a big of a deal that is??
 Such savings can be life-changing, offering the freedom to start your own venture or take a break from work whenever you'd like.

 For those who have a spouse and kids, when it comes to parenting and lifestyle, it's important to set realistic expectations for your children.
 Providing them with a comfortable life is essential, but it's also beneficial to teach them the value of money and the importance of living within means.
 Setting up an extravagant lifestyle as the norm can create unrealistic standards for happiness and success for your child.
 Instead, focus on instilling values of gratitude, simplicity, and the joy of experiences over material possessions.